cyb3rxp/awesome-soc/detection_engineering.md

 ### Automations:
 * Make sure that the automations capabilities to help in the **detection** phase, work as expected (ie.: observables enrichment in the SIRP with queries to the TIP).
-* Make sure that the automations capabilities to help in the **response** phase, work as expected (ie.: containment steps).
+* Make sure that the automations capabilities to help in the **response** phase, work as expected (ie.: containment steps), by assessing it with purpleteaming.

 ### SIEM rules [first run for the assessed detection capabilities]:
 * Test the detection logics with narrowed use cases (specific events, that are generated on demand).

 ### SIEM rules [following runs for the assessed detection capabilities]
-* Assess your detection capabilities with purpleteaming;
+* Assess your detection capabilities with purpleteaming.
 * Report your results and findings in a purpose-built app like Vectr.

 ## Act